 This is the most important concept to understand before visiting any coin shop.
 Every coin has two potential sources of value.

-Melt value is what the raw metal is worth.
-A 1964 Washington quarter is 90% silver.
 At current silver prices, that quarter's metal content alone is worth several dollars.
 The coin doesn't need to be pretty or rare.
-The silver is the silver.

 Collector value is what someone will pay above melt because the coin is rare, in great condition, or historically significant.
 A common-date Morgan dollar in average condition might sell for a modest premium over melt.
 But a key-date Morgan, like an 1893-S, could be worth thousands regardless of condition.